cocus/framework-phy622x/README.md

 This is a re-implementation of PhyPlus' SDK, aiming to be aligned to the **HAL** libraries from STM.

+This codebase provides a PlatformIO framework, but it also works standalone.

+## Standalone usage

+See `Makefile`, where the `examples/simple_no_platformio/main.c` is compiled against the same source that PlatformIO would.

 ## Release note

 Nothing for now.